View your security camera feed from Amazon's Echo Show

 You no longer need to be next to your phone to view your security camera's live feed on demand.
-Amazon today announced Alexa compatibility with Nest, Netgear Arlo, August, Ring, Vivint, Ezviz, Amcrest and IC Realtime.
+Amazon today announced Alexa compatibility with a bunch of cameras, including Nest, Netgear Arlo, Logitech, August, Ring, Vivint, Ezviz, Amcrest and IC Realtime.

-While Amazon says you will be able to listen to your camera's audio on any Alexa speaker, the Amazon Echo Show's 7-inch screen is the most logical point of access.
+While Amazon says the ability to listen to your camera's audio on any Alexa speaker is in the works, the Amazon Echo Show's 7-inch screen is the most logical point of access.

-After you've paired your camera to the Alexa app, a simple phrase like, "Alexa, show me the front door" or "Alexa, show me the nursery" should pull up a live feed on the Echo Show's screen.
+After you've paired your camera to the Alexa app, a simple phrase such as, "Alexa, show me the front door," or, "Alexa, show me the nursery," should pull up a live feed on the Echo Show's screen.

 Home security has lagged behind other categories in terms of integrations with major smart home platforms.
 That has been especially true for cameras.